-The energy data collected, harmonized, and certified is available for all the energy stakeholders involved as well as external platforms and services (e.g. the Platone DSO Technical Platform), who need to use this data, within the Platone Shared Customer Database.
+The energy data collected, harmonized, and certified is available for all the energy stakeholders involved as well as external platforms and services (e.g., the Platone DSO Technical Platform), who need to use this data, within the Platone Shared Customer Database.

 The Platone Shared Customer Database includes rules and mechanisms for defining a data access policy as well as security mechanisms for ensuring data protection and data privacy.
+Figure 9 provides an overview of the BAL.

-Figure 7: Overview of Blockchain Access Layer
+Figure 9: Overview of Blockchain Access Layer

-The partner responsible of the implementation, integration and deployment of the Platone BAL is ENG.
+The partner responsible of the implementation, integration and deployment of this version of the BAL, developed within WP2, is Engineering.

-The Platone BAL does not start from scratch, since it is based in other blockchain platform developed by ENG in other relevant H2020 project (e.g. eDream) and the starting TRL is 5.
+The Platone BAL does not start from scratch, since it is based in other blockchain platform developed by ENG in other relevant H2020 project (e.g., eDream) and the starting TRL is 5.
 The goal within the Platone Project is reaching a final TRL 8.